EricZinda/docsproto/devhowto/devhowtoConjunctions.md

             # We call each one and pass the state it returns
             # to the next one, recursively
             for nextState in Call(vocabulary, state, term[0]):
+                # Note the [1:] syntax which means "return a list
+                # of everything but the first item"
                 yield from Call(vocabulary, nextState, term[1:])

         else: